 How It Works

-Emory’s Climate Action and Resilience Task Force pushes Emory’s Climate Action Plan forward by conducting campus assessments and developing resiliency strategies.
+The Climate Action and Resilience Task Force pushes Emory’s Climate Solutions goals forward by conducting campus assessments and developing resiliency strategies.

 Research Funding Opportunities

 The Federal Emergency Management Agency (FEMA) Resilience Organization grants funding to faculty working with local governments.
 These grants could fund campus planning and community enhancements.

 Emory’s Climate Action and Resilience Task Force developed the Resilience Framework at the top of this webpage based on guidance documents from SecondNature.org.
 SecondNature is leading the national effort in developing a resilience framework based on the commitment to climate.

 Key steps in a Resilience Assessment, derived from Second Nature, include: